dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 :::moniker-end

-**To use the following code, create a `Development/unsafe_uploads` folder at the root of the :::no-loc text="Server"::: project for the app running in the `Development` environment.**
+**To use the following code, create a `Development/unsafe_uploads` folder at the root of the server-side project for the app running in the `Development` environment.**

 Because the example uses the app's [environment](xref:blazor/fundamentals/environments) as part of the path where files are saved, additional folders are required if other environments are used in testing and production.
 For example, create a `Staging/unsafe_uploads` folder for the `Staging` environment.
 Create a `Production/unsafe_uploads` folder for the `Production` environment.

 > [!WARNING]
 > The example saves files without scanning their contents, and the guidance in this article doesn't take into account additional security best practices for uploaded files.
 On staging and production systems, disable execute permission on the upload folder and scan files with an anti-virus/anti-malware scanner API immediately after upload.
 For more information, see <xref:mvc/models/file-uploads#security-considerations>.
+>
+> Additionally, the web API should [mitigate Cross-Site Request Forgery (XSRF/CSRF) attacks](xref:security/anti-request-forgery) if users are authenticated.

+In the following example, update the shared project's namespace to match the shared project if a shared project is supplying the `UploadResult` class.

 `Controllers/FilesaveController.cs`: